Garmin Revamps Forerunner Watches with Pulse Ox, Color Maps, More | Digital Trends

-Garmin recently added new colors to its Instinct hiking smartwatch, and now the company is back with some more good news.
-Today, the company revamped its running-focused Forerunner lineup, introducing five new fitness watches.
+Garmin recently added new colors to its Instinct hiking smartwatch, and the company isn’t stopping there: On Tuesday, Garmin revamped its running-focused Forerunner lineup, introducing five new fitness watches.
 The new Forerunner smartwatches cover all levels of runners ranging from the entry-level Forerunner 45 to the navigation-equipped Forerunner 945.
 Garmin also updated its Connect app adding support for women’s menstrual cycles and expanding its Garmin Coach to 10K and half-marathon distances.

 Forerunner 45 and 45S